 Your almond grove tells the scents and beauty of the splendid Sicilian land.
 What are its characteristics?

-With this question you touch a point that makes me a little proud: my company is entirely organic and some friends, every now and then, give me a fundamentalist for the rigor with which I keep this imprinting given to the company, and it is always a bit of fundamentalism that has led me to keep an ancient, autochthonous cultivar in my area with regard to the almond tree.
-First of all, I believe that, especially in organic farming, it is necessary to choose cultivars that are not very suitable for diseases or attacks of any kind by parasites.
-In addition, I am convinced that a company like mine can survive in the very crowded international market only by characterizing its product, and what better character than the Sicilian one?
+My company is entirely organic and some friends, every now and then, give me a fundamentalist for the rigor with which I keep this imprinting given to the company, and it is always a bit of fundamentalism that has led me to keep an ancient, autochthonous cultivar in my area with regard to the almond tree.

 The almond I produce is a little smaller than the one found on the market and very sweet even if some have some bitter grain, as the nature of the almond commands (at least of that ancient almond for which Sicily is famous) in to which some branches grow wild, producing bitter almond, which is also very valuable, and also sought after above all by those who make almond sweets, a delight for the palate and pride of Sicilian pastry.